Updated: Mar 24

 Cost of the lot, utilities, insurance and groceries . . essentially everything that you need to live.
 The average ranged between $600 to $1,000.

-So if we take the high end cost for a tiny home from our example which came out to $1,069 and $1,000 for monthly living that's $2,069 to own and operate a slash live in a tiny home.
+So if we take the high end cost for a tiny home from our example which came out to $1,069 and $1,000 for monthly living that's $2,069 to own and operate a tiny home.

 Here’s another budget tip: according to the United States labor and statistics website, the average monthly expenses come out to $5,102 to live on a monthly basis.
 So if we take our $2,069 example that comes to a $2,943 savings per month.